-Mark Kroloff served as Chief Operating Officer of Arctic Slope Regional Corporation where he was responsible for the operations of companies with over $2 billion of aggregate annual revenues.
+Mark Kroloff previously served as Chief Operating Officer of Arctic Slope Regional Corporation, where he was responsible for the operations of companies with over $2 billion of aggregate annual revenues.
 He also oversaw the company's investment activities which included over $400 million of new investments during his tenure.
-Prior to that, Kroloff served as Chief Operating Officer of Cook Inlet Region, Inc. where he was a leading part of a team responsible for ten years of increasing profitability.
-He oversaw investment activity at Cook Inlet that resulted in record profits for the company.
+Prior to that, Kroloff served as Chief Operating Officer of Cook Inlet Region, Inc. where he oversaw investments and operations that resulted in record profits for the company.
 Before joining Cook Inlet, Kroloff was a lawyer with the firm of Munger, Tolles & Olson in Los Angeles, California.
 Kroloff attended Claremont McKenna College and the University of Texas School of Law.
 He serves on the boards of directors of several public and private companies.

-Jonathan Rubini is founder and CEO of JL Properties, Inc., Alaska's largest real estate development firm.
-JL owns and operates a portfolio of commercial and residential properties in Alaska in excess of $850 million.
-JL has also successfully acquired and repositioned distressed properties in Utah and New Mexico.
-In addition, JL owns and operates Alaska Waste, the largest waste management company in Alaska serving commercial and residential customers throughout the state.
-Prior to devoting his time to JL Properties, Rubini was an attorney specializing in all aspects of public law, first as an Assistant Attorney General and later in private practice.
+Jonathan Rubini is the founder and CEO of JL Properties, Inc., Alaska's largest real estate investment and development firm.
+JL owns and operates a portfolio of commercial and residential properties in Alaska, Utah, and Florida in excess of $1.7 billion.
+In addition, JL developed the largest waste management company in Alaska, which it subsequently sold to a national player.
+Prior to founding JL Properties, Rubini was an attorney specializing in all aspects of public law, first as an Assistant Attorney General and later in private practice.
 Rubini attended Brown University and the University of California Berkely Boalt Hall School of Law.